Interim government of Muhammad Yunus: Cabinet

-President Mohammed Shahabuddin administered the oath of office to Yunus and his council of advisers at Bangabhaban on 8 August 2024.
-The cabinet currently consists of Yunus as chief adviser, 23 advisers and 3 special assistants to the chief adviser.
-Apart from one Hindu adviser (Bidhan Ranjan Roy) and one Buddhist adviser (Supradip Chakma), all other members of the council are Muslim, out of which four are women (Farida Akhter, Nurjahan Begum, Rizwana Hasan and Sharmeen Murshid).
+President Mohammed Shahabuddin administered the oath of office to Muhammad Yunus and his council of advisers at Bangabhaban on 8 August 2024.
+The cabinet currently consists of Yunus as chief adviser, 20 Advisers, 8 Special positions under the chief adviser's office and 5 Minister of State.
+Apart from one Hindu adviser (Bidhan Ranjan Roy) and one Buddhist adviser (Supradip Chakma), all other members of the council are Muslim, also one (Supradip Chakma) out of all members is non-Bengali ethnic minority; out of which five are women (Lamiya Morshed, Farida Akhter, Nurjahan Begum, Rizwana Hasan and Sharmeen Murshid).
 Three student activists (Mahfuz Alam, Asif Mahmud and Nahid Islam) had also been included in the council.
 The Jamuna State Guest House is serving as the official residence of the chief adviser.
-Later, Nahid Islam resigned in order to form his political outfit, the National Citizen Party.
+Adviser A. F. Hassan Ariff dies while being in office.
+Later, Nahid Islam resigned in order to form the political party, National Citizen Party in February 2025, while Mahfuj Alam and Asif Mahmud resigned the cabinet.